jefftmarks/friend-hop/README.md

 ### Running the App

+View a video walkthrough of the app [here](https://www.youtube.com/watch?v=hPPoNhUfxmk).

 To run the app in development mode, navigate into the root directory.

 Run `npm install` to install the necessary dependencies.